pimotte/nomic/README.md

 to voting and jury selection.
 Players which currently play any role in a Trial or are Judge in a Judgement may not perform this action.

+**351** *So long, and thanks for all the fish*

+If a player A doubts the activity of another player B and player B has not shown any sign of activity for a period of at least 7 days on GitHub, player A can create an issue titled `Calling forth player X` where `X` is the GitHub handle of player B.

+Player B then has 2 weeks to respond to this issue thus indicating he is still wants to actively take part in the game.
+If he has not responded after 2 weeks, player A may declare player B to be on hiatus.

+This state of hiatus is automatically lifted when player B responds to the issue, showing he is still alive.
+After this response the issue shall be closed.

 # Turns